-Proposals for new business and employment opportunities both within and adjoining the settlement boundary of Witton Gilbert will be supported where the development is on a scale appropriate to the settlement and will not have an adverse impact on the amenity of the local community, local transport and utilities infrastructure, and where the buildings are located as close as is practicable to possible to existing development.
+Proposals for new business and employment opportunities both within or adjoining the settlement boundary of Witton Gilbert will be supported where the development is on a scale appropriate to the settlement and will not have an adverse impact on the amenity of the local community, local transport and utilities infrastructure, and where the buildings are located as close as is practicable to existing development.

-In the open countryside support will be given for economic development proposals, where associated with a farm diversification scheme or an existing employment site of a small scale; and/or where they seek to re-use existing buildings, or are well related to existing buildings.
-In the green belt, proposals will be assessed in accordance with National Planning Policy Framework.
+In the open countryside support will be given for economic development proposals,

+- a) where associated with a farm diversification scheme or an existing employment site of a small scale; and/or where they seek to re-use existing buildings, or are well related to existing buildings; - b) The expansion of an existing business falling beyond the scope of a rural land based enterprise, where it can be clearly demonstrated that it is, or has the prospect of being, financially sound and will remain so; - c) The establishment of a new agricultural or other rural land based enterprise which clearly demonstrates an essential and functional need for that specific location and where it can be clearly demonstrated that it has the prospect of being financially sound and will remain so; - d) The undertaking of non-commercial agricultural activity (i.e. hobby farming) which is located within or directly adjoining the applicant's existing residential curtilage. - e) In the green belt, proposals will be assessed in accordance with National Planning Policy Framework.

-To ensure a balance between the need to support rural economic development and the protection of the landscape and biodiversity, all development applicable to this policy must be appropriate in scale, character and design to its immediate and wider setting in the parish.
+To ensure a balance between the need to support rural economic development and the protection of the landscape and biodiversity, all development applicable to this policy must be appropriate in scale, character and design to its immediate and wider setting in the Neighbourhood Plan Area.